 Atontonilco--called the "Sistine Chapel of the Americas."

-Wineries--there are several ranches, if you want a break/day trip to the countryside.
+Wineries--there are several nearby, if you want a break/day trip to the countryside.

 Yoga, Massage, Healing--tons of spots in town.
 Hotel Sierra Nevada's spa is among the best.